Recursive Model-agnostic Inverse Dynamics of Serial Soft-Rigid Robots: Introduction

 \subsection{Structure of the paper}

 The rest of the paper is organized as follows.
-In Sect.~\ref{sec:problem statement}, we formally introduce the goal of the paper.
-In Sect.~\ref{section:kinematics}, we discuss the proposed \textit{kinematics-as-an-input} setting and establish the configuration space that characterizes the considered class of systems.
-Herein, we derive the direct and the first- and second-order differential kinematics.
-Section~\ref{section:kane equations} introduces the Kane equations for the system.
-A recursive form of these equations is obtained in Sect.~\ref{section:recursive formulation}, offering immediate utility in assessing generalized active forces with cost linear in the number of bodies.
+In Sec.~\ref{sec:problem statement}, we formally introduce the goal of the paper.
+In Sec.~\ref{section:kinematics}, we discuss the proposed \textit{kinematics-as-an-input} setting and establish the configuration space that characterizes the considered class of systems.
+Herein, we introduce the direct and the first- and second-order differential kinematics.
+Sec.~\ref{section:kane equations} presents the Kane equations for the system.
+Their recursive form is obtained in Sec.~\ref{section:recursive formulation}, offering immediate utility in assessing generalized active forces with cost linear in the number of bodies.
 We also demonstrate how this recursive structure can be exploited to evaluate the mass matrix without affecting computational complexity.
-In Sect.~\ref{section:actuation inverse dynamics}, we expand the active forces to derive a recursive procedure for evaluating only the actuation forces in the ID problem.
-Section~\ref{section:simulations} presents simulations results, and Sect.~\ref{section:conclusions} draws the main conclusions of the paper and includes future work.
+In Sec.~\ref{section:actuation inverse dynamics}, we expand the active forces to derive a recursive procedure for evaluating only the actuation forces in the ID problem.
+Sec.~\ref{section:simulations} presents simulations results, and Sec.~\ref{section:conclusions} draws the main conclusions of the paper and includes future work.